slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 line interface.
 If not, instructions can be found at [SLATE Quickstart](https://slateci.io/docs/quickstart/).

-The remote desktop application requires that hostBased authentication and NFS/autofs can be implemented on the cluster you are installing on.
+The remote desktop application requires that NFS/autofs can be implemented on the cluster you are installing on.
+Information on NFS and autofs can be found [here](https://linux.die.net/man/5/nfs) and [here](https://linux.die.net/man/5/autofs).

+On backend resources, it is required you can install NFS/autofs, enable hostbased authentication, and can connect to an organizational LDAP.
 More information about hostbased authentication can be found [here](https://arc.liv.ac.uk/SGE/howto/hostbased-ssh.html).
-Information on NFS and autofs can be found [here](https://linux.die.net/man/5/nfs) and [here](https://linux.die.net/man/5/autofs).

 ## Configuration